-The Organization follows the provisions of FASB ASC Topic No. 958-320 Investments - Debt and Equity Securities, and FASB ASC Topic No. 958-325, Investments - Other.
-This statement requires investments with readily determinable fair values to be stated at their fair value with unrealized gains and losses from fluctuations in the market value included in the statement of activities.
-The fair values of investments in equity securities and debt securities (including mutual fund shares) with readily determinable fair values are based on the quoted market price of the shares owned at August 31, 2013 and 2012.
+The Organization follows the provisions of FASB ASC 958-320 Investments - Debt and Equity Securities, and FASB ASC 958-325, Investments - Other, which requires investments with readily determinable fair values to be stated at their fair value with unrealized gains and losses from fluctuations in the market value included in the statement of activities and changes in net assets.
+The fair values of investments in equity securities and debt securities (including mutual fund shares) with readily determinable fair values are based on the quoted market price of the shares owned at August 31, 2014 and 2013.